GreenOpsInc/atlas/test_config/tls/README.md

 NOTE: those should be used only for testing purpose!

+Those certificates could be applied and removed as kubernetes secrets by `./add_tls.sh` and `./delete_tls.sh` scripts respectively.

 ### ArgoCD

 ArgoCD TLS should be configured using `argocd-repo-server-tls` secret in the `argocd` namespace.